yiisoft/docs/guide/en/concept/events.md

 ## Events hierarchy

-Events do not have any name or wildcard matching on purpose.
+Events don't have any name or wildcard matching on purpose.
 Event class names and class/interface hierarchy and composition could be used to achieve great flexibility:

 ```php